Barre Chords

 Why is it an E shape?

-As you know, you strum every string when you play this chord, which will mean that you’ll have 3 open strings ringing.
-Now if you place your index finger firmly against every string at fret 3, and line up your other fingers to an E major shape, all you did was move the E major up 3 frets.
+Now if you place your index finger firmly against every string at fret 3 for example, and line up your other fingers to an E major shape, all you did was move the E major up 3 frets.
 Your index finger substitutes the nut, so those otherwise open strings will be held down by your index finger, the bar:

 And as with the original E minor you have probably learned already, you can take the E minor shape, and apply it to your bar chord, by lifting your second finger off the fretboard, so that string is held by your bar as well.